 It’s important to find a partner that makes up in skills what you lack, or is bringing in a new skill set that will help the business grow.
 This is when partnerships tend to work very well, if both partners can bring different skills to the table to benefit the business.

 Cons of Having a Business Partner

 If you have a partner, you can’t just up and decide to add new services or products to your business.
 You have to run it by your partner, and depending on the number of partners, get their voice and vote on the new venture.
 This can be time consuming, especially if you have to talk them into your idea.
 This can be beneficial as partners can veto an unwise choice or open your eyes to problems that may arise if you do move forward with a business decision.

 Potential Conflicts or Disagreements

 Say you and your partner have a falling out.
 How do you handle this?
 Whenever people work together, there is always room for strife and arguments.
-You might have to swallow your pride and cool down before resuming talks with your business partner.
+You might have to swallow your pride and cool down before resuming talks with your partner.
 A written agreement and role descriptions should help lessen the amount of tension between partners.

-When looking for a business partner, be sure to find one who has the same goals as you, wants to work and grow the business, and is easy to get along with.
+When looking for a partner, be sure to find one who has the same goals as you, wants to work and grow the business, and is easy to get along with.
 If you are looking at a silent partner, you won’t be working with them as closely, but you still need to be able to agree on some business decisions.
 Be sure to discuss conflict resolution, defined roles and responsibilities, and where they want to take the company in the future.
-Business partners can be a real asset to a business.
+Partners can be a real asset to a business.
 But, be sure you are prepared for the level of responsibility that comes from having a partner.